WarlockW/uer/Finetune-the-tasks.md

 *--output_prob* denotes the predicted probabilities are outputted，whose column name is prob. <br>
 *--seq_length* specifies the sequence length, which should be the same with setting in training stage.

-Notice that BERT and RoBERTa have the same encoder.
+Notice that BERT and RoBERTa have the same embedding and encoder.
 There is no difference between loading BERT and RoBERTa.

 The example of using ALBERT for classification:
 ```